Kalervo Kummola: Ice hockey career

 Kummola played hockey as goaltender in for several lower-division teams in Turku, and established a team for the Pentecostal church.
 After retiring from playing, he co-founded the Kiekko-67 ice hockey and roller in-line hockey club.
-He was elected president of Kiekko-67 at age 23, becoming the youngest ice hockey club president in Finland.
+He was elected president of Kiekko-67 at age 22, becoming the youngest ice hockey club president in Finland.
+The election came on his 22nd birthday.
+He later joked that, "My teammates said I would be better as a club manager than as a goalkeeper".
 He later worked as the marketing director for HC Turun Palloseura from 1971 to 1975, then relocated to Tampere when he became chief executive officer of the newly-established professional SM-liiga in 1975.
 He served in the position for 12 years until 1987.

 Finnish Ice Hockey Association

-Kummola became a board member of the Finnish Ice Hockey Association in 1975, was elected its vice-president in 1990, and served as its president from 1997 to 2016.
-He was one of the founding members of the Finnish Hockey Hall of Fame in 1979, sat on its board of directors for 33 years, and has been chairman of the inductee selection committee since 1986.
+Kummola became a board member of the Finnish Ice Hockey Association in 1975, was elected its vice-president in 1990, and served as its president from 1997 to 2016, serving under president Kai Hietarinta.
+Kummola was one of the founding members of the Finnish Hockey Hall of Fame in 1979, sat on its board of directors for 33 years, and has been chairman of the inductee selection committee since 1986.

 During his tenure with the association, he served as secretary general of the 1982 Ice Hockey World Championships held in Helsinki and Tampere; and was on the organizing committees of multiple Ice Hockey World Championships and IIHF World Junior Championship hosted in Finland.
-He enacted a ban on tobacco and alcohol for players and officials shall be prohibited, with the reasoning that it upheld ethics in sport in addition to avoiding health hazards.
+When the Finland national men's team won its first World Championships gold medal at the 1995 championships hosted in Sweden, Kummola called it his "great moment"; and recalled that "We had a Swedish coach, Curt Lindström, who I found in a nightclub in Munich in 1993".

 One of Kummola's concerns as president was reducing the number of players leaving the country for Sweden, and felt it more of a priority than winning a World Championship.
 In the latter part of his presidency, he worked on preparations for the 2022 IIHF World Championship hosted in Tampere, which had last hosted the World Championships in 1965.
 Kummola was a driving force behind construction of the Nokia Arena in Tampere, which took 15 years of planning to build the venue.
+He also enacted a ban on tobacco and alcohol for players and officials shall be prohibited, with the reasoning that it upheld ethics in sport in addition to avoiding health hazards.